bootlin/buildroot-external-st/docs/bluetooth.md

 # Using Bluetooth

-This only applies to the Discovery Kit 2, with its *demo* configuration.
+Applicable platforms: STM32MP157-DK2, STM32MP135-DK.

+Bluetooth support is only enabled in the *demo* configurations.

 Use the `bluetoothctl` command to scan and connect close Bluetooth devices.
 ```